puppeteer/puppeteer/docs/api.md

 - returns: <[Array]<[Request]>>

 A `redirectChain` is a chain of requests initiated to fetch a resource.
-- If there are no redirects and the request was successful, the chain will contain no request.
+- If there are no redirects and the request was successful, the chain will be empty.
 - If a server responds with at least a single redirect, then the chain will contain all the requests that were redirected.